 Harry's heart sank further as he remembered the revealing words he'd shouted in the midst of his panic.
 "I'm Orion Black," he said, which was the only answer he could give.
 "We're family."

-Dobby appeared at Harry's side with a cracking sound that could be heard over the roar of the conjured fire.
+Dobby appeared at Harry's side with a cracking sound that could be heard even over the roar of the conjured fire.
 His expression of eager helpfulness quickly turned to fear and then anger as he took in his surroundings.
 "Why did young Mr Black bring me here?" he demanded.

 "Dobby is a free elf," Dobby said, backing away a step.